ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - a - React - Forms.md

 <!--
 @todo: record video
-- how to implement search box (ex. directly in app.js)
+- how to implement search box (e.g. directly in app.js)
-- extract to specific component (ex.
-"SearchBox" component)
+- extract to specific component (e.g. "SearchBox" component)

 - or, share link to youtube.